Alternative Mesothelioma Treatments

 However, some mesothelioma natural treatments, such as herbal supplements, may interfere with chemotherapy or cause harmful side effects.

-How can I access alternative treatments?
+How can I access alternative mesothelioma treatments?

 You can talk to an oncologist to access mesothelioma alternative treatments.